A Guide to Classic Who references in New Who episodes.

 7. Serious/Frivolous: Shows aspects of both personality.

 6. Series Final: This is not a series final.
 [X]

 5. Companion: Rose, contemporary British female.
-(Future space station story).
+(Past British story).

-1. Last of It's Kind: Cassandra claims to be the last Pure Human and is dangerous.
-The Doctor is more so.
+1. Last of It's Kind: The Gelth claim to be the last of their kind and are dangerous.
+The Charles Dickens is more so. [.5]